General classification of charged test particle circular orbits in Reissner--Nordstr\"om spacetime: Circular motion around a RN naked singularity

+We see that in the interval of small test charges several subclasses appear which are delimited by the value of the charge parameters $\epsilon_l$, $\widetilde \epsilon _\pm$ and $\widetilde{\widetilde{\epsilon}} _ \pm$.
+In general we can summarize the situation as follows.
 There is always a minimum radius $r_{min}$ at which circular motion is allowed.
 At the radius $r_\gamma^-$ the energy of the test particle diverges, indicating that the hypersurface $r=r_\gamma^-$ is lightlike.
 In the simplest case, there is a minimum radius $r_{min}$ so that circular orbits are allowed in the infinite interval $]r_{min},\infty)$.
 Otherwise, this region is split by a lightlike hypersurface situated at $r_\gamma^+>r_{min}$.

 Another possible structure is that of a spatial configuration formed by two separated regions in which circular motion is allowed in a finite region filled with charged particles within the spatial interval $(r_{min}=r_\gamma^-,r_{max}=r_\gamma^+)$.
 This region is usually surrounded by an empty finite region in which no motion is allowed.
 Outside the empty region, we find a zone of allowed circular motion in which either only neutral particles or neutral and charged particles can exist in circular motion.